 Nar Phu Valley trek

-Nar Phu Valley trekking trail is newly opened and one of the perfect monsoon trekking destinations in Nepal.
-It is also famous as the hidden valley trek as it offers you a chance to explore the two hidden remote valleys of Nepal: Nar and Phu of the upper of Manang districts.
+The Nar Phu Valley trekking trail is newly opened and one of the perfect monsoon trekking destinations in Nepal.
+It is also famous as the hidden valley trek as it offers you a chance to explore two hidden remote valleys of Nepal: Nar and Phu in the upper Manang district.

-Trekking through this region is often difficult but rewarding at the same time in terms of natural beauty that takes you through.
+Trekking through this region is often difficult but rewarding in terms of natural beauty that surrounds you.

-The best part of the trek is an untouched beauty of the region.
+The best part of the trek is the untouched beauty of the region.
 On the other hand, the landscape just after monsoon is spectacular with lush meadows.
-The freshness of it can be overwhelming.
+The freshness can be overwhelming.

 Trekking in Nar Phu Valley is a rare privilege.
-You’ll get a chance to explore lifestyle, culture, and tradition of true Himalayan people along with the breathtaking views of Himalayan landscapes.
+You’ll get a chance to explore the lifestyle, culture, and traditions of true Himalayan people along with breathtaking views of Himalayan landscapes.

-This amazing trek begins from Kathmandu to Besisahar and trail ascends via the Marsyangdi river valley and follows the same trail of Annapurna Circuit till Koto.
+This amazing trek begins from Kathmandu to Besisahar and the trail ascends via the Marsyangdi river valley, following the same trail as the Annapurna Circuit till Koto.

 Then, the trek continues by following the off-beaten trail to Nar and Phu Valley.

-Passing through peaceful forests, narrow canyon, interesting rock formations, colorful caves, the remote village the trail leads you to the north of Manang district.
+Passing through peaceful forests, narrow canyons, interesting rock formations, colorful caves, and remote villages, the trail leads you to the north of Manang district.
 The Phu valley is famous for the Tashi Gompa.
-Many Buddhist pilgrims visit the Gompa to receive the blessings from Lama Rinpoche.
+Many Buddhist pilgrims visit the Gompa to receive blessings from Lama Rinpoche.

 Kang La Pass is the highest point of the trek.
-Though the trekking lies in the famous Annapurna region still this trail is less explored.
-You’ll find a few trekkers in the trail so you’ll experience a more peaceful trek and better chance to enjoy the natural beauty.
+Though the trekking lies in the famous Annapurna region, this trail is less explored.
+You’ll find few trekkers on the trail, so you’ll experience a more peaceful trek and a better chance to enjoy the natural beauty.

-If you wish you may join the Annapurna Circuit trail through Pisang route and head towards Thorong La Pass.
-You can return back through lower Mustang where you can explore the Jomsom, Marpha village and finally back to Kathmandu from Pokhara.
+If you wish, you may join the Annapurna Circuit trail through the Pisang route and head towards Thorong La Pass.
+You can return through lower Mustang where you can explore Jomsom, Marpha village, and finally back to Kathmandu from Pokhara.

 Manaslu Circuit trek

-Just like Nar Phu valley trek, Manaslu Circuit trek is another best option for trekking in Nepal in August.
+Just like the Nar Phu valley trek, the Manaslu Circuit trek is another best option for trekking in Nepal in August.
 The landscape of the Manaslu region is every bit picturesque and magnificent.
-The charm of this trekking region will sweep you off the floor at the first encounter.
+The charm of this trekking region will sweep you off your feet at the first encounter.

-Monsoon trek in the Manaslu region is a treat to the eyes!
-The beauty of Manaslu region is legendary for adventure enthusiasts.
+Monsoon trek in the Manaslu region is a treat for the eyes!
+The beauty of the Manaslu region is legendary for adventure enthusiasts.

-At the first half of the trek, you’ll get rains to follow you but as you progress the probability of the rainfall decreases significantly.
+During the first half of the trek, you’ll experience some rain, but as you progress, the probability of rainfall decreases significantly.

-The Circuit trek starts from Arughat just from a mere 700 meters and the trail leads via up and down hills to a height above 5000 meters.
+The Circuit trek starts from Arughat at a mere 700 meters, and the trail leads via up and down hills to a height above 5000 meters.

-The challenging part of the trek is to cross the Larkya La Pass at an altitude 5135 meters above the sea level.
-After crossing one of the adventurous high alpine passes you’ll get magnificent views of Annapurna II, Kang Guru, Himlung, and Cheo Himal.
+The challenging part of the trek is crossing the Larkya La Pass at an altitude of 5135 meters above sea level.
+After crossing one of the most adventurous high alpine passes, you’ll get magnificent views of Annapurna II, Kang Guru, Himlung, and Cheo Himal.

-The trail passes through dense rhododendron forests, beautiful landscapes, and mind capturing valley like Samdo, Bimthang, Samagaun, and Namrung.
+The trail passes through dense rhododendron forests, beautiful landscapes, and mind-capturing valleys like Samdo, Bimthang, Samagaun, and Namrung.
 Finally, the trek ends through the globally renowned Annapurna Circuit trail to Besisahar.

-This trek offers you to visit several Buddhist monasteries that are highly influenced by the Tibetan culture.
-The dense forests, the freshwater stream, waterfalls, and some awe-inspiring views make this a memorable trek.
+This trek offers you the chance to visit several Buddhist monasteries that are highly influenced by Tibetan culture.
+The dense forests, freshwater streams, waterfalls, and some awe-inspiring views make this a memorable trek.

 Trekking in Nepal in August